eiron/KeymastersKeepGames/README.md

 Sample Objectives: ``"Perfect 25 songs from Just Dance 2023 base tracklist"`` or ``"Complete 15 dances from Just Dance Unlimited subscription"`` or ``"Master 5 songs from Just Dance+ premium content"`` or ``"Achieve 4+ stars on 20 regional exclusive tracks"``

 Features comprehensive song libraries with accurate track lists, regional exclusives, platform-specific content, and both subscription services.
 Supports granular customization of which games you own, which DLC/subscription content you have access to, and which regional exclusives are available in your region.

+### Harvestella
+A farming RPG module that brings the full breadth of Harvestella's systems to Keymaster's Keep.
+This implementation covers farming, exploration, combat, relationships, story progression, crafting, cooking, and seasonal events, with robust support for all major gameplay features and option types.

+Core Categories: ``Farming Objectives``, ``Exploration & Adventure``, ``Combat Challenges``, ``Relationship System``, ``Story Progression``, ``Crafting & Cooking``, ``Seasonal & Collection Goals``

+Sample Objectives: ``"Harvest 50 crops across all seasons"`` or ``"Defeat 10 unique monsters in Quietus dungeons"`` or ``"Reach max relationship with a main character"`` or ``"Complete Chapter 5 and restore all Seaslight crystals"``

+Features:
+- Dynamic crop selection, farming goals, and seasonal objectives
+- Exploration of locations, dungeons, and rare material collection
+- Combat with monsters, bosses, and job mastery
+- Relationship events and character-specific objectives
+- Story progression, chapter completion, and seasonal dungeon unlocks
+- Crafting, equipment upgrades, and recipe mastery
+- Collection goals for items, recipes, monsters, and more

+Harvestella brings all its farming, adventure, and relationship systems to Keymaster's Keep.